Major Areas of Study: Athletic Training

 Students who wish to apply for admission to the Athletic Training Program (ATP) enter Muskingum University identified as Pre-Athletic Training students.
 Pre-AT students spend their first year at Muskingum fulfilling requirements that allow the student to apply for formal admission.
 Applications for admission to the ATP are due by April 1 during the spring semester of a Pre-Athletic Training student's first year.

 Admission to the ATP is highly competitive.
 Admission to Muskingum University and fulfillment of the requirements to apply does not guarantee acceptance into the program.
-Depending on the slots available between 8-12 students are accepted each year.
+Depending on the slots available, up to 15 students are accepted each year.
 Those accepted into the formal ATP complete an intense three year regimen including classroom and laboratory instruction as